Free your mind and find the joy you deserve by being YOU.

 There’s a version of you who is steady — and she isn’t bracing anymore.

 Not because the world is safe.
-Not because the headlines stopped.
-Not because the comments disappeared.

-If you’re here, you love your child fiercely.
 You stay informed.
 You stay prepared.
 You try to stay strong.

+And yet your shoulders are tight.
 Your mind rehearses conversations before they happen.

 You absorb the emotional weight of every headline.